rrauschenbach/FeedExpander/README.md

   * `id=someId/tag=div|id=someId/tag=div 2|id=someId/tag=div 3`

 ## Examples
   Please note that the parameter values must be url encoded.
-You can use [url-encode-decode.com](http://www.url-encode-decode.com) for example.
-The following url configurations are randomly picked and only have to be understand as an example.
-There exists NO agreement with page proprietor which allows to expand their feeds for commercial or private reasons.
+The following url configurations are randomly picked and only used as examples.
+There exists NO agreement with page proprietor which allows to expand their feeds for commercial or private use.

   * golem.de feed at rss.golem.de/rss.php?feed=ATOM1.0 can be expanded by including the screen element, than the third div and the article element below `id=screen/tag=div 3/tag=article`.
     `http://localhost:9998/expand?feedUrl=http%3A%2F%2Frss.golem.de%2Frss.php%3Ffeed%3DATOM1.0&include=id%3Dscreen%2Ftag%3Ddiv+3%2Ftag%3Darticle`